Study in Cyprus: We maximize your chance of getting admitted to your chosen universities

 Students from outside the EU require a visa to study in Cyprus and these will only be given to full-time students with at least 12 credits per semester.

-Visa applications should be made to the Cypriot embassy in the international student's home country two or three months before the program starts.
+Visa applications should be made to the Cypriot embassy in your home country two or three months before the program starts.
 You’ll also need to attend a visa interview where you’ll need to present documentation including evidence of a medical check-up and evidence of sufficient finances to support yourself during your studies.

 How to study in Cyprus